-In a span of 4 hours including eating my late lunch and dinner, I finished the book within the said time.
-I just grabbed this book on my shelf and I just thought of bringing it along while satisfying myself with my selfless cravings of Ramen and Sushi and I never thought of reading this book through the end but I want to do something and I got hooked and keep on reading.
-If you want something light to read, this can be the book that you will want to read.
+In a span of 4 hours, I finished the book.
+I just grabbed this book on my shelf and I just thought of bringing it along while satisfying myself with my selfish cravings of Ramen and Sushi and I never thought of reading this book through the end but I want to do something and I got hooked.
+If you want something light to read, this can be the book that you will want to start with.
 The story centers to the life of Daniel Patzer, an average freshman and pretty normal guy who have an average grade of C+ in school and seems a portrait of the common student in school, join the chess club.

 He was invited by his teammates because there will be a father-son chess tournament and it requires three members and fathers to join the event.
 Daniel confused as he seems, never knew why was he invited to a big game and it turns out that his father is a Grandmaster of his time that he never knew.
 With this stunning novel that caught my heart, I believe that this novel deserves any reader’s attention.
 I love how David Klass focuses on a story of a young boy and his father – because we all know the truth, we deny it or not, many of the youth today don’t have an alone time with their father.
 Either they speak so little, told a lie or never had a time.